Together, we are a community.

 Ariel White is a food access leader and advocate, working to build healthier, more equitable food systems.
 As Market Manager for the Schenectady Greenmarket, Ariel leads programs focused on expanding affordable food access and advancing food justice.
 Her passion for this work was shaped during service with the United States Peace Corps, where she witnessed firsthand the importance of community-driven solutions to food insecurity.
 Today, based in Schenectady NY, Ariel continues to champion initiatives that support vibrant and resilient communities.

-Isabella Johnston
+Meet Isabella Johnston

-Assistant Market Manager
+Assistant Manager

-MaryJane Shave
+Meet MaryJane Shave

 Chris Longo

-Board Member, Vice Chair, Personnel Chair
+Board Member, Vice Chair

 Kristin Lion